-The impact of COVID-19 on the immunotherapy drugs market is positive because many companies currently focused on the development of immunotherapy-based drugs or vaccines for COVID-19.
-Currently, BioNTech SE in collaboration with Pfizer Inc., conducting a phase III clinical trial to assess the safety, tolerability, and immunogenicity of BNT162b2 against COVID-19 in healthy participants.
+The impact of COVID-19 on the immunotherapy drugs market is positive because many companies are currently focused on developing immunotherapy-based drugs or vaccines for COVID-19.
+Currently, BioNTech SE, in collaboration with Pfizer Inc., is conducting a phase III clinical trial to assess the safety, tolerability, and immunogenicity of BNT162b2 against COVID-19 in healthy participants.

 The major factors attributing to the growth of the immunotherapy drugs market are the rising adoption of targeted therapy over traditional therapy, emergence of biosimilars, rising prevalence of chronic diseases and lifestyle disorders, and rising demand for monoclonal antibodies.

-Furthermore, factors such as growing research collaborations, increasing number of research laboratories, and growing direct and indirect investments in research and development (R&D) by pharmaceutical and biotechnology companies will also support the growth of the market in the coming years.
-For instance, in 2019, Gilead Sciences, Inc and Humanigen, Inc collaborated to jointly conduct a study of lenzilumab with YESCARTA in patients with relapsed or refractory diffuse large B-cell lymphoma.
+Furthermore, factors such as growing research collaborations, increasing number of research laboratories, and growing direct and indirect investments in research and development (R&D) by pharmaceutical and biotechnology companies will also support the market's growth in the coming years.
+For instance, in 2019, Gilead Sciences Inc. and Humanigen Inc. collaborated to jointly study lenzilumab with YESCARTA in patients with relapsed or refractory diffuse large B-cell lymphoma.

 Globally, there has been a continuous rise in the prevalence of several chronic diseases, which, in several cases, need immune-based therapies.
-Some of the major chronic diseases include cancer, kidney failure, autoimmune and inflammatory diseases, and heart diseases.
-For instance, as per Versus Arthritis, in 2019, it was estimated that over 18% of people who were above 45 year of age in England had osteoarthritis of the knee.
+Major chronic diseases include cancer, kidney failure, autoimmune and inflammatory diseases, and heart diseases.
+For instance, as per Versus Arthritis, in 2019, it was estimated that over 18% of people who were above 45 years of age in England had osteoarthritis of the knee.

 In addition, according to a research article by Matthew Gowshall et al., published in International Journal of General medicine 2018, mortality from many non-communicable diseases (NCDs) or chronic diseases continues to increase worldwide, with a disproportionately larger impact in low-middle income countries (LMIs), with almost 75% of global deaths occur from chronic diseases.
 Several lifestyle disorders, both chronic and non-communicable diseases, such as hypertension, diabetes, obesity, and depression, need critical care during hospitalization.

-For instance, according to the GLOBOCAN 2020 data, globally, in 2020, the total number of new cancer cases was found to be 9,227,484 indicating that it has risen to 19.3 million cases and 10 million cancer deaths in 2020.
-Lung cancer and prostate cancer are the most common among men, together accounting for nearly one-third of all male cancers.
+For instance, according to the GLOBOCAN 2020 data, globally, in 2020, the total number of new cancer cases was found to be 9,227,484, indicating that it had risen to 19.3 million cases and 10 million cancer deaths in 2020.
+Lung cancer and prostate cancer are the most common among men, accounting for nearly one-third of all male cancers.

-The current trends of nanotechnology in immunotherapy will boost the market growth.
-The nanoparticles which are having dimensions of less than 100 nanometers have been engineered to treat cancer.
+The current trends of nanotechnology in immunotherapy will boost market growth.
+The nanoparticles, which have dimensions of less than 100 nanometers, have been engineered to treat cancer.
 The benefits provided are active or passive attack of drugs, high solubility bioavailability, and multifunctionality.

-Overall, the rising R&D activities in the development of novel immunotherapies for various chronic diseases is anticipated to drive the global immunotherapy drugs market’s growth.
+Overall, the rising R&D activities in developing novel immunotherapies for various chronic diseases are anticipated to drive the global immunotherapy drugs market’s growth.

 Scope of the Report

-As per the scope of the report, Immunotherapy is a type of therapy that uses drugs to suppress or stimulate the immune system to help the body fight against infection, cancer, and other diseases.
+As per the scope of the report, immunotherapy is a type of therapy that uses drugs to suppress or stimulate the immune system to help the body fight against infection, cancer, and other diseases.
 It relates to a type of biological therapy for cancer treatment to boost the body’s natural defenses to fight cancer.
 It may work in stopping or slowing the growth of cancer cells, stopping cancer from spreading in other parts of the body, and in the improvement of the immune system.
-These therapies are made by the body or in a laboratory, to improve or restore the immune system function.
-The Immunotherapy Drugs Market is segmented by Type of Drug (Monoclonal Antibodies, Vaccines, Interferons Alpha and Beta, Interleukins, Other Types of Drugs), Therapy Area (Cancer, Autoimmune and Inflammatory Diseases, Infectious Diseases, Other Therapy Areas), and Geography (North America, Europe, Asia-Pacific, Middle East and Africa, and South America).
+These therapies are made by the body or in a laboratory to improve or restore immune system function.
+The Immunotherapy Drugs Market is segmented by Type of Drug (Monoclonal Antibodies, Vaccines, Interferons Alpha and Beta, Interleukins, and Other Types of Drugs), Therapy Area (Cancer, Autoimmune and Inflammatory Diseases, Infectious Diseases, and Other Therapy Areas), and Geography (North America, Europe, Asia-Pacific, Middle-East and Africa, and South America).
 The report offers the value (in USD billion) for the above segments.